Revisiting the de Rham-Witt complex: Abstract

 \section{Abstract}

-The goal of this paper is to offer a new construction of the de Rham-Witt complex of smooth varieties over perfect fields of characteristic $p$.
+The goal of this paper is to offer a new construction of the de~Rham--Witt complex of a smooth variety over a perfect field of characteristic $p > 0$.

-We introduce a category of cochain complexes equipped with an endomorphism $F$ (of underlying graded abelian groups) satisfying $dF = pFd$, whose homological algebra we study in detail.
-To any such object satisfying an abstract analog of the Cartier isomorphism, an elementary homological process associates a generalization of the de Rham-Witt construction.
-Abstractly, the homological algebra can be viewed as a calculation of the fixed points of the Berthelot-Ogus operator $L \eta_p$ on the $p$-complete derived category.
-We give various applications of this approach, including a simplification of the crystalline comparison in $A \Omega$-cohomology theory.
+We introduce a category of cochain complexes which are equipped with an endomorphism $F$ of underlying graded abelian groups satisfying $dF = pFd$, whose homological algebra we study in detail.
+To any such object satisfying an abstract analog of the Cartier isomorphism, an elementary homological process associates a generalization of the de~Rham--Witt construction.
+Abstractly, the homological algebra can be viewed as a calculation of the fixed points of the Berthelot--Ogus operator $L \eta_p$ on the $p$-complete derived category.
+We give various applications of this approach, including a simplification of the crystalline comparison for the $A \Omega$-cohomology theory introduced in \cite{BMS}.

 {\mathbf{TD}} {\mathcal{W}}